PX4/PX4-user_guide/en/ros/ros2_comm.md

 	}
 ```

-The lines below create a publisher to the `sensor_combined` uORB topic which can be matched with one or more compatible ROS2 subscribers to the `fmu/sensor_combined/out` ROS2 topic.
+The lines below create a publisher to the `sensor_combined` uORB topic, which can be matched with one or more compatible ROS2 subscribers to the `fmu/sensor_combined/out` ROS2 topic.

 ```cpp
 private: